-It took a little longer than I anticipated, but here it is, Television Programs in 1941:
+It took a little longer than I anticipated, but here it is: Television Programs in 1941.
+The summary:

 On July 1st, 1941, commercial television broadcasting officially began.
 In New York City, three stations (representing CBS, NBC and DuMont) were on the air.
 Only NBC had a commercial license but it was CBS that offered the programs on a weekly basis while DuMont primarily broadcast tests.
 Read about some of television’s earliest shows, including Thrills & Chills Everywhere, Men at Work, Fashion Discoveries in Television and more.

 I would have liked to have been able to include more images but unfortunately I simply don’t have access to any.
 I was surprised myself to stumble upon the two that are included in the article.
 Are there more images out there?
 Without question, yes.
 I just haven’t found them yet.